tranhd95/tranhd95.github.io/content/posts/ai-assistants-visually-explained.md

   <li><b>ASSISTANT: </b> *Dwight Schrute mechanical noises* Pacific!<span class='mono'>[STOP_SIGNAL]</span></li>
 </ul>

-Here's what happens behind the scenes when you use a chat interface:
+It's important to understand that **ChatGPT, Claude, and similar applications are actually two separate pieces: the language model (LLM) that generates text, and the chat interface (the app) that helps you interact with it**.
+Here's what happens behind the scenes when you use these apps:

 1. When you type "Hi!", the app adds <span class='mono'>USER:</span> before your message.
 2. It then adds <span class='mono'>ASSISTANT:</span> after your message.
-3. Then the app uses the language model to generate the response word by word.
+3. The app sends this formatted text to the language model, which generates the response word by word.
-4. When it generates the <span class='mono'>[STOP_SIGNAL]</span>, the response is complete.
+4. When the model generates the <span class='mono'>[STOP_SIGNAL]</span>, the app knows the response is complete and displays it to you.

 <img
   srcset="/animations/chat_500px.webp 500w,